MistakesWereMaed/AdvancedSoftwareEngineeringProject/README.md

 This PHP web application facilitates the process of importing data from a CSV file into a MySQL database.
 It provides error logging, error tracking, and validation features to ensure smooth data import.
 Additionally, it includes functionality to create, modify, and view equipment data through a set of API endpoints, both for the web interface and for external sites.

+## Note
+This project is still currently being completed: the documentation and external website will be finished within the week (as of 4/23/2024).

 ## Features

-- **CSV Import:** Allows users to upload CSV files containing data to be imported into the MySQL database.
+- **CSV Import:** Allows users to upload large CSV files containing data to be imported into the MySQL database.
 - **Error Handling:** Logs encountered errors during the import process and keep track of error types and line numbers.
 - **Database Integration:** Imports valid data into the MySQL database while tracking and managing erroneous data for later validation.
 - **API Endpoints:** Provides a set of API endpoints to replicate web functionalities, ensuring seamless integration with external sites.